Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 - [Eclipse BlueChi](https://github.com/containers/bluechi): BlueChi is a systemd service controller intended for multi-node environments with a predefined number of nodes and with a focus on highly regulated ecosystems such as those requiring functional safety.
 Potential use cases can be found in domains such as transportation, where services need to be controlled across different edge devices and where traditional orchestration tools are not compliant with regulatory requirements.

 ## Hack Coaches
-who can be contacted for this challenge for questions etc. (Slack-handle)
+Who can be contacted for this challenge for questions.
+(Slack-handle)

 - Eclipse Agemo, Chariott, Ibeji and Freyja: Jordan Chiu (Slack handle: @Jordan Chiu)
 - Eclipse Agemo, Chariott, Ibeji and Freyja: Filipe Prezado (Slack handle: @fprezado)
 - Eclipse Ankaios: Chatree Akasarn (Slack handle: @Chatree Akasarn)
 - Eclipse Ankaios: Oliver Klapper (Slack handle: @Oliver Klapper)
 - Eclipse BlueChi: Leonardo Rossetti (Slack handle: @Leonardo Rossetti)

-## All Necessary Links